 -How much of it is desirable?

--How much of it can be designed?
+-How much of it can be changed or even designed?

 I was in a restaurant recently with a group of colleagues.
 They were asking about audio branding, so I used the restaurant as an example.
 We were in a middle-eastern restaurant (which I will not name because I actually love the place apart from its sound).

 Visually it was very well laid out, culturally relevant, and very on-brand.
 Sonically, it left much to be desired.
 The only sounds, apart from customer conversations, were the loud noises from the kitchen in the back.
 This is just the sort of noise that people like to tune out with headphones.
 Instead of kitchen noise, customers should be immersed in on-brand, or in this case, culturally appropriate sounds.
 In a restaurant with a more international flavour (pun intended), this is especially important because most restaurants aren’t able to diversify their sound.
-If you run a more traditionally western restaurant, there isn’t as much of an opportunity to enhance your aural environment (and subsequently your brand) with music.
+If you run a more traditionally western restaurant, there isn’t as much opportunity to enhance your aural environment (and subsequently your brand) with music.
 In a fast food restaurant, you’ll probably hear contemporary pop music.
 It’s much harder to take ownership of music that’s already heard by the masses.
 It’s not as impactful and doesn’t create a unique experience.
 In addition, the right music in a specialty restaurant gives an increased perception of authenticity.

 If we were to provide this restaurant with a multi-sensory branding report card, it might look something like this.